10 Free Things To Do in Mobile

 There’s never a shortage of things to do in Mobile but here’s a list of 10 FREE things to do in Mobile!

 Mobile was founded because of the river and we have thrived for centuries because of the river.
 Take a walk down Cooper Riverside Park to enjoy the views, see the barges and the activity of shipbuilding across the river at Austal.

 2. “Walkin’ Up Dauphin St.”

-An old phrase to express perfection was used throughout the state at the beginning of the 20th century, “Like walkin’ up Dauphin St.” Take a walk up Dauphin St. to Bienville or Cathedral Square, window shop at the Urban Emporium, Bienville Souvenir and Gifts or the Moon Pie General Store.
+An old phrase to express perfection was used throughout the state of Alabama at the beginning of the 20th century, “Like walkin’ up Dauphin St.” Take a walk up Dauphin St. to Bienville or Cathedral Square, window shop at the Urban Emporium or Bienville Souvenir and Gifts.

 3. Mobile’s Art Scene